-- Architecture refers to the different perspectives from which a complex system can be viewed. - Visualizing, specifying, constructing, and documenting a software-intensive system demands that the system be viewed from a number of perspectives. - The architecture of a software-intensive system is best described by five interlocking views: - Use case view: system as seen by users, analysts and testers. - Design view: classes, interfaces and collaborations that make up the system. - Process view: active classes (threads). - Implementation view: files that comprise the system. - Deployment view: nodes on which SW resides. - Each view is a projection into the organization and structure of the system, focused on a particular aspect of that system.
+- Architecture refers to the different perspectives from which a complex system can be viewed. - Visualizing, specifying, constructing, and documenting a softwareintensive system demands that the system be viewed from a number of perspectives. - The architecture of a software-intensive system is best described by five interlocking views: - Use case view: system as seen by users, analysts and testers. - Design view: classes, interfaces and collaborations that make up the system. - Process view: active classes (threads). - Implementation view: files that comprise the system. - Deployment view: nodes on which SW resides.